nathangtg/dsa-python-prep/README.md

 # 🧠 DSA Python Prep

 My personal journey through Data Structures and Algorithms using Python.
+As I was previously was learning Data Structures and Algorithm using the one and only Java

 This repository documents my learning process as I work through carefully selected DSA problems.
 I'm sharing my progress publicly to keep myself accountable and potentially help others on similar journeys.